ziomecka/portfolio-letsbitebytes-chat/README.md

 # About

-* The application is a demonstration project and I am still coding it.
-The next step involves coding the server side user database.
+* The application is a portfolio project and is being developed.

-* The current version of the application is running at [heroku](http://letsbitebytes-chat.herokuapp.com/).
+* The current version is running at [heroku](http://letsbitebytes-chat.herokuapp.com/).
   For demonstration purposes, I provided two users &#39;trainer&#39; and &#39;trainee&#39; with empty passwords.
 Please note that the user data is not currently stored in any database (only logins and passwords in the server&#39;s memory).

 ----